pingidentity/pingdirectory-go-client/docs/TripleDesPasswordStorageSchemeResponse.md

 ### NewTripleDesPasswordStorageSchemeResponse

-`func NewTripleDesPasswordStorageSchemeResponse(schemas []EnumtripleDesPasswordStorageSchemeSchemaUrn, enabled bool, ) *TripleDesPasswordStorageSchemeResponse`
+`func NewTripleDesPasswordStorageSchemeResponse(schemas []EnumtripleDesPasswordStorageSchemeSchemaUrn, id string, enabled bool, ) *TripleDesPasswordStorageSchemeResponse`

 NewTripleDesPasswordStorageSchemeResponse instantiates a new TripleDesPasswordStorageSchemeResponse object This constructor will assign default values to properties that have it defined,